A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast static adaptive meshing

 For a solution to exist for \eqref{MA-eqn}, the function $\Ge$ is required to satisfy the \emph{solvability condition}

-If the solvability condition \eqref{MA-eqn-solvability} is satisfied, then the system \eqref{MA-eqn} admits an infinitude of solutions.
+If \eqref{MA-eqn-solvability} holds, then the system \eqref{MA-eqn} admits an infinitude of solutions.
 The question then becomes how to construct a solution $\psi$ that is in some sense optimal.
 Our primary concern in this work is the development of a fast-running algorithm that can be easily implemented within an ALE framework for hydrodynamics simulations.
 We next describe a simple and efficient procedure for constructing a solution to \eqref{MA-eqn}.